-It sounds like a dream job: You spend your days outside in the fresh air, getting exercise, with a variety of adorable furry companions by your side.
+It sounds like a dream job: You spend your days outside in the fresh air and getting exercise with a variety of adorable furry companions by your side.
 What better way to make some cash than by being a dog walker?

 However, actually finding work as a dog walker — and making enough money to live on from doing it — is easier said than done.
 Many people flame out, not because they don’t enjoy the work, but because they don’t know how to make it work from a financial perspective.